princewillsmith/network-engineer-labs/PaloAlto/GlobalProtect.md

 What is the difference between the Portal and Gateway?

 The Portal authenticates users and tells the agent which Gateway to use.
-The Gateway establishes the VPN tunnel and provides secure access to resources.
+The Gateway establishes the VPN tunnel and provides secure access to resources..